Ruth Seymour: Career

-Hanukah broadcast
+Hanukkah broadcast

 In 1979, Seymour launched a program on KCRW that became a tradition, going strong a quarter-century later.
 Noting the lack of radio programming related to Hanukkah, she created and hosted Philosophers, Fiddlers and Fools, a program that included recordings of Yiddish folk music and songs from Yiddish music halls, a short story by a Yiddish author, and a memorial to the Holocaust.
-Initially surprised and disappointed because only two people called the station during the broadcast, Seymour thought that it was a failure — until it ended.
+Initially surprised and disappointed because only two people called the station during the broadcast, Seymour thought that it was a failure—until it ended.
 Then calls kept the staff and their telephones busy for three hours.
-Thereafter, the show was broadcast annually.
+Thereafter, the show was broadcast annually, with Seymour hosting until 2007.

-Personal life
+Personal life and death

-Seymour married—and divorced -- Jack Hirschman.
+Seymour married the poet Jack Hirschman in 1954, after meeting him at the City College of New York, and divorced him in 1973.
 They had two children.
+The family traveled often, due to Hirschman's job as a professor at Dartmouth and UCLA.
+Her son, David, died of lymphoma in 1982, at age 25.
+Her daughter Celia Hirschman is a music business consultant and is the host of the "On the Beat" program on KCRW.

-After the divorce, she changed her surname to Seymour to honor her paternal grandfather, who had been a rabbi.
+In 1993, she changed her surname to Seymour to honor her paternal grandfather, who had been a rabbi.

+Seymour died at home in Santa Monica, California, on December 22, 2023, at age 88.

 Recognition

+In 1997, she received Amnesty International's Media Spotlight Award.

-In 1999, the Workmen’s Circle gave Seymour its Yiddishkayt Award for her “service to Yiddish language and culture.”
+In 1999, the Workmen's Circle gave Seymour its Yiddishkayt Award for her "service to Yiddish language and culture."